sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xset</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : User preference utility for X
+Short desc    : User preference utility for X
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : This program is used to set various user preference options of the X server,
+Descript     : This program is used to set various user preference options of the X server,
              : including bell volume, dpms features, font paths and some settings related
              : to the pointer.
 ```